Salzburg: First Republic

 Following World War I and the dissolution of the Austro-Hungarian Empire, Salzburg, as the capital of one of the Austro-Hungarian territories, became part of the new German Austria.
 In 1918, it represented the residual German-speaking territories of the Austrian heartlands.
 This was replaced by the First Austrian Republic in 1919, after the Treaty of Saint-Germain-en-Laye (1919).

-Annexation by the Third Reich
+Annexation by Nazi Germany

-The Anschluss (the occupation and annexation of Austria, including Salzburg, into the Third Reich) took place on 12 March 1938, one day before a scheduled referendum on Austria's independence.
+The Anschluss (the occupation and annexation of Austria, including Salzburg, into Nazi Germany) took place on 12 March 1938, one day before a scheduled referendum on Austria's independence.
 German troops moved into the city.
 Political opponents, Jewish citizens and other minorities were subsequently arrested and deported to concentration camps.
 The synagogue was destroyed.
-After Germany invaded the Soviet Union, several POW camps for prisoners from the Soviet Union and other enemy nations were organized in the city.